wottpal/kirby-lightbox-gallery/README.md

 ### 1. Install the plugin itself
 *Recommended*: Use [Kirby's CLI](https://github.com/getkirby/cli) and install the plugin via:

-`kirby plugin:install dkerzig/kirby-lightbox-gallery`
+`kirby plugin:install wottpal/kirby-lightbox-gallery`

 <small>
-Oldschool: Download this repo, rename it to `lightbox-gallery` and move the folder under `site/plugins/` in your Kirby installation.
+Oldschool: Download this repo and move the folder to `site/plugins/`.
 </small>

 ### 2. Download Photoswipe